-Each institution participating in the SELF Loan Program agrees to perform the certification function for all SELF Loans.
-Certification means the institution verifies and documents the student's identity, eligible enrollment, satisfactory academic progress and cost of attendance; verifies the Maximum Effort Test; and calculates the maximum allowable SELF Loan eligibility.
-Three items must be aligned when certifying the SELF Loan: loan period, cost of attendance and estimated financial aid.
-The following items can be included in the cost of attendance and must be restricted to charges for the loan period:
+Each institution agrees to certify SELF Loans by verifying and documenting the student's identity, eligible enrollment, SAP, COA and OFA; verifies the Maximum Effort Test; and calculates the maximum allowable SELF Loan eligibility.
+Three items must be aligned when certifying the SELF Loan: loan period, COA and OFA.